m-zaink/scribble/grit.md

 And then something comes along.
 A lone lantern in the dreary night.
 A humble angel in the perilous hell.
 It's your inner calling.
 Your dearthy grit.
-You commitment to make it big.
+Your commitment to make it big.
 Your mind takes a tiny jolt.
 And then starts a carburator.
 Like a old dusty car that creaks.